tfdori/ChIP-seq_analysis/README.md

 ## Folders and Files

 ### Report File
-*ChIPseq_JEK.sh* <br>
+*ChIPseq_report.sh* <br>
   Contains the main report and the workflow.
-  The file paths correspond to my local computer.
-The scripts and input list files are available in the scripts and list_files folders.
+All scripts are initialized and run from this file.
+The scripts and input list files can be found in the scripts and list_files folders.

 ### Scripts
   "scripts" folder contains the scripts I ran: